cregnec/cregnec.github.io/_drafts/2014-11-17-picoctf-2014-writeup.markdown

 Congratulations!
 Looks like you figured out how to read memory.
 This can can be a useful tool for defeating ASLR :-) Head over to https://picoctf.com/problem-static/binary/fancy_cache/next_steps.html for some hints on how to go from what you have to a shell!
 {% endhighlight %}

 I retrieved the *keSecretString* variable address (line 1, 2) because I wanted to get back this secret information.
-Then I readed the pointer address to this secret string (line 6 to 9) and the secret string (line 11 to 13).
+Then I read the pointer address to this secret string (line 6 to 9) and the secret string (line 11 to 13).
 And here came the third hint.
 It explained the ret-to-libc technique (check above link for more information).
-At this step, I could read arbitary memory.
-In order to use this technique, I would need to be able to write to arbitary memory.
+At this step, I could read arbitrary memory.
+In order to use this technique, I would need to be able to write to arbitrary memory.
 To do this, I used the same bug and replace the last *cache_get* by *cache_set*.

 {% highlight python linenos %}
 def write_mem(target, value):